Wilton Integrated Servicing Program

-To support growth in the Wilton area, we will soon begin delivery of essential drinking water, recycled water and wastewater infrastructure.
+To support growth in the Wilton area, we are delivering new drinking water, recycled water and wastewater infrastructure to ensure a resilient, reliable water supply and protect the environment in the Wilton area

 About this project